v0i0/helion/README.md

 # Helion

+> ⚠️ **Early Development Warning**
+> Helion is currently in an experimental stage.
+You should expect bugs, incomplete features, and APIs that may change in future versions.
+Feedback and bug reports are welcome and appreciated!

 **Helion** is a Python-embedded domain-specific language (DSL) for authoring machine learning kernels, designed to compile down to [Triton], a performant backend for programming GPUs and other devices.
 Helion aims